Azure-Samples/iot-edge-deployment-engine/README.md

 ## Azure Functions IoTEdgeDeploymentApi

+### Overview

+Provides API and scheduler functionalities to manage engine.
+Swagger UI is fully supported and can be opened via http://localhost:7071/api/swagger/ui.

 ### LayeredDeployment

+Provides the following endpoints:
-Provides an endpoint to submit a new layered deployment manifest to be stored.
+- submit a new layered deployment manifest to be stored
+- retrieve deployment manifest file content by a specified file path

 ### AutomaticDeployment

+Provides the following endpoints:
-Provides an endpoint to submit a new automatic deployment manifest to be stored.
+- submit a new automatic deployment manifest to be stored
+- retrieve deployment manifest file content by a specified file path

 ### LayeredDeploymentScheduler